 Start by configuring the Cirrus CI application from GitHub Marketplace.

 Choose a plan for your personal account or for an organization you have admin writes for.

 GitHub Apps can be installed on all repositories or on repository-by-repository basis for granular access control.
 For example, Cirrus CI can be installed only on public repositories and will only have access to these public repositories.
 In contrast, classic OAuth Apps don't have such restrictions.

-Once Cirrus CI is installed for a particular repository, a
+Once Cirrus CI is installed for a particular repository, you must add either

 .cirrus.star script to the root of the repository.